My Bloody Valentine (band)

-My Bloody Valentine (often stylised in all lowercase) are an Irish-English rock band formed in Dublin in 1983 and consisting since 1987 of founding members Kevin Shields (vocals, guitar, sampler), Colm Ó Cíosóig (drums, sampler) with Bilinda Butcher (vocals, guitar) and Debbie Googe (bass).
-Their music is characterized by dissonant guitar textures, androgynous vocals, and unorthodox production techniques.
-They are credited with pioneering the 1990s genre shoegaze.
+My Bloody Valentine are an Irish-English rock band formed in Dublin in 1983 and consisting of founding members Kevin Shields (vocals, guitar, sampler) and Colm Ó Cíosóig (drums, sampler), with Bilinda Butcher (vocals, guitar) and Debbie Googe (bass).
+Their work is characterized by distorted guitar textures, subdued androgynous vocals, and unorthodox production techniques.
+They are widely cited as a pioneering act in the shoegaze genre.

 Following several unsuccessful early releases and membership changes, My Bloody Valentine signed to Creation Records in 1988.
-The band released several successful EPs and the albums Isn't Anything (1988) and Loveless (1991) on the label; the latter is often described as their magnum opus and one of the best rock albums of the 1990s.
+The band released several successful EPs and the albums Isn't Anything (1988) and Loveless (1991) on the label; the latter is often described as their magnum opus.
 However, My Bloody Valentine were dropped by Creation after its release due to the album's extensive production costs.
 In 1992, the band signed to Island Records and recorded several albums worth of unreleased material, remaining largely inactive.

-Googe and Ó Cíosóig left the band in 1995, and were followed by Butcher in 1997.
+Googe and Ó Cíosóig left the band in 1995; they were followed by Butcher in 1997.
 Unable to complete a follow-up to Loveless, Shields isolated himself and, in his own words, "went crazy".
 In 2007, My Bloody Valentine reunited and subsequently embarked on a world tour.
-They released the compilation EP's 1988-1991 in 2012.
-Their long-delayed third studio album, m b v, was released in 2013 and supported by further touring.
+They released the compilation EP's 1988–1991 in 2012.
+Their long-delayed third studio album, m b v, was released in 2013 to critical acclaim and was supported by further touring.

 History

 1978–1985: Formation

 In 1978, Kevin Shields and Colm Ó Cíosóig were introduced to each other at a karate tournament in South Dublin.
 The duo became friends in what has been described as "an almost overnight friendship" and later formed the Complex, a punk rock band, with Liam Ó Maonlaí, Ó Cíosóig's friend from Coláiste Eoin.
 The band, who performed "a handful of gigs" consisting of Sex Pistols and Ramones songs, disbanded when Ó Maonlaí left to form Hothouse Flowers.
 Shields and Ó Cíosóig later formed A Life in the Day, a post-punk trio, but failed to secure performances with more than a hundred people present.

-Following A Life in the Day's dissolution, Shields and Ó Cíosóig formed My Bloody Valentine in early 1983 with lead vocalist David Conway.
-Conway, who performed under the pseudonym Dave Stelfox, suggested a number of potential band names, including the Burning Peacocks, before the trio settled on My Bloody Valentine.
-Shields has since claimed he was unaware that My Bloody Valentine was the title of a 1981 Canadian slasher film when the name was suggested.
+Following A Life in the Day's dissolution, Shields and Ó Cíosóig formed My Bloody Valentine in early 1983 with bass player Mark Loughlin (now performing as the Engineer) and lead vocalist David Conway.
+Conway, who performed under the pseudonym Dave Stelfox, suggested a number of potential band names, including the Burning Peacocks, and performed a single gig under that name before the quartet changed the name to My Bloody Valentine.
+At the time, the band saw the trailer for My Bloody Valentine on a rented VHS movie during downtime of a rehearsal at the home of Shields's parents.
+Subsequently, Shields has claimed he was unaware that My Bloody Valentine was the title of a 1981 Canadian slasher film when the name was suggested.